-The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
+The district will rely on contact information on file to communicate with parents in an emergency situation, which may include real-time or automated phone or electronic messages.
 An emergency situation may include early dismissal, delayed opening, or restricted access to the campus due to severe weather, another emergency, or a security threat.
-It is crucial to notify your child's school when a phone number changes.
+It is crucial to notify your child's school when a phone number or email address changes.

-[See Safety on page 78 for information regarding contact with parents during an emergency situation.]
+[See Safety on page 80 for information regarding contact with parents during an emergency situation.]